FairportRobotics/MatchScoutingApp/README.md

     - DATABASE_URL=""
 - Open /prisma/schema.prisma and change the **datasource db** object to reflect the desired database.
 I have posted the connection string to the Postgres instance in Teams.

+As an example, when the schema was going through churn, I had **/prisma/schema.prisma** configured as:

+    datasource db {
+        provider = "sqlite"
+        url      = env("DATABASE_URL")
+    }

+and the **.env** reflected the secret as:

+    DATABASE_URL_LOCAL="file:./scouting-app.db"

+This allowed me to very easily delete the db and execute

+    npx prisma generate
+    npx prisma db push
+    npx prisma db seed

+and have a clean instance of the db.

 ## Deploying the Database